greg-raven/Uncommon-Sense/_drafts/staging.md

 Truth never damages a cause that is just.
 Mahatma Mohandas K. Gandhi

 The modern banking system manufactures 'money' out of nothing; and the process is, perhaps, the most, astounding piece of 'sleight of hand' that was ever invented.
 In fact, it was not invented.
 It merely 'grew.' ...
 Banks in fact are able to create (and cancel) modern 'deposit money,' just as much as they were originally able to create, or call in, their own original forms of private notes.
-They can, in fact, inflate and deflate, i.e., mint, and un-mint the modern 'ledger-entry' currency.'
+They can, in fact, inflate and deflate, i.e., mint, and un-mint the modern 'ledger-entry' currency.
 Major L. L. B. Angas

 Today government touches everything in America and harms almost everything it touches.
 Federal, state, and local governments together spend 42 out of every 100 dollars we earn.
 Those who do the taxing and spending have long since ceased to work for the people as a whole.
 Rather, they work for themselves and for their clients --- the education industry, the welfare culture, public-employee unions, etc..
 Malcolm Wallop